e-roder/pycastblaster/README.md

 ## Controlling via webbrowser
 You can navigate to <your IP address>:<http_server_port> to access a website and control Pycastblaster.
 Current features available via the website:
+* Pause: Pause the slideshow on the current image (pauses slideshow timer).
+Click again to resume.
 * Exit: Stop Pycastblaster.

 ## Casting to multiple Chromecasts